Kitura/Swift-JWT/README.md

 # Kitura-JWT
-An implementation of Jason Web Token
+An implementation of JSON Web Token